gmarland/node-engineio-redis/README.md

 **Disclaimer**

-I took this code straight from my implementation of <a href="http://www.dotstorming.com" target="_blank">the real time brainstorming/dot voting app</a> I wrote so might need a little tweaking (especially the client which I used backbone.js to write).
+I took this code straight from my implementation of <a href="http://www.dotstorming.com" target="_blank">a real time brainstorming/dot voting app</a> I wrote so might need a little tweaking (especially the client which I used backbone.js to write).